 What If I Don’t Have Anything Interesting To Write About In My College Essay?

-When you think about a topic for a compelling college application essay, what comes to mind?
-It might seem like you need to write about something exceptionally interesting and impressive, like your backpacking trip in the Amazon or that time you won the national championship in underwater basket-weaving.
+When you think about a topic for a compelling college admissions essay, what comes to mind?
+It might seem like you need to write about something exceptionally interesting and impressive, like your backpacking trip in the Amazon or that time you won the national championship in underwater basket weaving.

 Don’t worry!
 You don’t need to have had a particularly extraordinary experience to write a compelling college application essay that shows off your writing skills and allows colleges to learn more about you personally.
 Read on for more tips on how to write a great college essay, even if you don’t feel you have anything interesting to write about.